 Pursuant to H.B.
 02-1310, 10% of S.B.
 97-001 funds are set aside for transit purposes (see SB97-001 graph on page 15).
 The Transportation Commission appointed a Task Force in 2006 that developed a 5-year strategic investment program for transit.
 The Task Force established a project selection and prioritization process, accepted and scored applications, then recommended a five-year (2006-2010) list of projects to the Commission.
 The Commission approved the list and has been providing funds for the projects, based on score and year of need, as the funds become available.
-Most of the projects approved on this list are now complete.
-The Commission anticipating the close out of the initial list in 2008 issued a second call for additional projects and developed a list for the years starting in FY2010 to which it will allocate SB97-001 funds, if any prove available.
-Based upon the March 2009 OSPB forecast, however, in FY2010 the amount available to fund this program in FY 2010 is \$0.0 million so none of the projects approved on the new list are presently scheduled to actually receive funding from SB97-001 funds.
+Based upon the November 2008 OSPB forecast, in FY2010 the amount available to fund this program in FY 2010 is \$1.4 million.
+The Commission has also in 2008 issued a call for additional projects and developed a list for the years starting in FY2010 to which it will allocate SB97-001 funds, if any prove available.